edgio-docs/edgio-docs/src/guides/v7/performance/troubleshooting.md

 <Callout type="warning">

-We noticed some performance issues related to sourcemaps being loaded in the {{ PRODUCT }} Cloud, which may result in 539 project timeout errors.
+We noticed some performance issues related to sourcemaps being loaded in the {{ PRODUCT }} cloud, which may result in 539 project timeout errors.
 In case you encounter such errors, please try again with sourcemaps disabled.
 This document will be updated once the problem is fully resolved.

 </Callout>